 Taking engagement pictures is exciting!
 It’s the first time that you can really make a statement about you as a soon to be married couple.
 As exciting as it can be, the process can be overwhelming.
 Where do you take them, what do you wear, do we want candid or more posed?
 These questions can feel like a big damper on what should be an exciting time.
-Here are 12 tips to help make this process easier.
+Here are 12 tips for engagement photos to help make this process easier.

 Decide if you even want engagement photos.
 It can be an added expense that you don’t want.
 It doesn’t matter how “traditional” they are, it only matters what you want.